Why a recent tax tribunal decision matters to every tax adviser, accountant, and lawyer in practice.

 4. Procedural Compliance Is a Professional Conduct Issue

-HMRC’s own concession that its litigator’s conduct “could lead to disciplinary sanctions” if engaged in by a regulated individual is a pointed reminder that procedural compliance in tribunal proceedings is not merely a technical matter — it is a professional conduct obligation.
+HMRC’s own concession that its litigator’s conduct “could lead to disciplinary sanctions” if engaged in by a regulated individual is a pointed reminder that procedural compliance in tribunal proceedings is a professional conduct obligation in its own right.

 Solicitors and barristers advising on tax disputes are officers of the court.
 Deliberately ignoring directions, even with a seemingly rational justification, can attract regulatory scrutiny.
 For accountants and unregulated tax advisers assisting clients in tribunal proceedings, the lesson is the same: shortcuts in litigation carry real risk, both to the client’s case and to your professional reputation.